fizzy-1111/slideppTheis/markdownCode/newPresentation.md

 ## Experiment 1: L1 vs. FM Loss

 ![width:1200 centernotop](Exp1-chart.png)
-- L1 and FM losses improve generator performance
+- L1 and FM losses improve performance, and FM is more impactful.
-- FM more impactful than L1
+- Lambda values optimal for L1 and FM losses are 30 and 10.

 ---